mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/modules/pg_cron.html.md

        44
 ```

-> **Important** Since the `TRIGGER` statement is not supported in Greenplum, if a user runs an `UPDATE` or `INSERT` statement, or manually deletes any of the cron job instead of using the UDFs in the `cron` schema, you must run the following UDF to update the `pg_cron` cache:
+> **Important** Since the `TRIGGER` statement is not supported in Greenplum, if a user runs an `UPDATE` or `INSERT` statement, or manually deletes any of the cron jobs instead of using the UDFs in the `cron` schema, you must run the following UDF to update the `pg_cron` cache:
 >
 > ```
 > SELECT cron_reload_job();